tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/get_paid_to_validate.rst

 .. image:: get_paid_to_validate/get_paid_1.png
    :align: center
    :class: img-thumbnail
-   :alt: How to enable online payment on Odoo Sales?
+   :alt: How to enable online payment on CoquiAPPs Sales?

 There, you will have direct access to the **Payment Acquirers** page.
 It will allow you to select and configure your acquirers of choice.
 Before creating or modifying a payment acquirer, be sure to